-We ARE NOW accepting client submissions for the MPP Advanced Policy Analysis course for Spring 2018.
+We WILL BEGIN accepting client submissions for the MPP Advanced Policy Analysis course for Spring 2019 IN MID-AUGUST 2018.

 - Faculty Letter to Prospective Clients

 - Online - Information submitted online will be entered into GSPPjobs, the School's on-line job posting system, then reviewed by staff before students are able to view your proposal

 - GSPPjobs - Information is submitted directly to GSPPjobs, the School's on-line job posting system, then reviewed by staff before students are able to view your proposal